 Personally I love leather, but sometimes bags need a different finish.
 Let me show you how to make purse handles.

-Please do not be intimidated – it really is easy to make your own DIY bag handles.
+Please do not be intimidated – it really is easy to make fabric handles for bags.

 Check out my other essential skills tutorials for bag making:-

 - How to make a slip pocket

 - How to put rivets in fabric